neooblaster/zcl_log_util/README.md

 #### Configuration (Technical Part)

-Even if the overloading functionality seams to be complex and powerful, the configuration is very easy.
+Even if the overloading functionality seams to be complex and powerful, the configuration is effortless.

 In the program, the minimal configuration to do is to **enable** the feature.
-The rest is handle in the customization table.
+The rest is handled in the customization table.

 ##### Enabling / Disabling